-Leadership Belton 2014 Applications Available Now!
-Download an Application Here.
+Leadership Belton 2018 Applications Available Now!
+2018 Leadership Belton Application

 Leadership Belton is an excellent source for learning leadership skills.
-The 10-month program features the three keys elements of Community Awareness Training, Leadership Training, and Team Building.
+This 10-month program focuses on three key elements: community awareness training, leadership training, and team building.

-First the program takes a trip around Belton and Bell County giving the participants a behind the scenes look at non-profit organizations, industrial businesses, government influences, and quality of life resources.
-The experiences gained are valuable tools of information and networking.
-Each month a new day is planned, packed full of tours and talks with a particular influence in mind, i.e. Education Day or Social Services Day.
+Participants meet monthly and visit key locations around Belton and Bell County for a behind-the-scenes look at non-profit organizations, industrial businesses, governmental entities, and quality of life opportunities.
+Each meeting day is packed full of tours and talks with a particular professional service in mind, leadership panels, and have a specific focus for the day such as Education Day or Social Services Day.

-The final element of the program’s proven success is the efforts in team building.
-The class is divided into two groups.
-Each group is asked to select a short term or long term project within the community of Belton that ultimately has a lasting impact.
-The groups are given a mentor, a past class participant, to help advise, counsel, coach and assist the team through the project process.
-The projects are fully funded by donations obtained by the team.
-The goal is to allow the group to see the different dynamic personalities they may encounter in their everyday life and how to work through a project with those influences.
-Great projects have yielded great things and sparked an amazing networked system throughout the community.
+Another element of the program which has proven successful is the team building component.
+The class is divided into groups and asked to select a short-term or long-term project within the community of Belton that ultimately has a lasting impact.
+The groups are given a mentor who is a past class participant to help advise, counsel, coach and assist the team through the project process.
+The projects are funded by donations obtained by the team.
+The goal is for the group to use the different dynamic personalities in it to accomplish a significant project together.